 Brian W. Kernighan. in Software Tools (with PJ Plauger), 1976.

 A C program is a collection of functions.
-A C function is equivalent to the subroutiing in FORTRAN or BASIC and procedures in PASCAL, PERL or PYTHON programming languages.
-It is a portion of the program that cannot be executed indipendently but only as part of another program.
-The function contains a specific algorithm or a stand alone procedure.
+A C function is equivalent to the subroutine in FORTRAN or BASIC and procedures in PASCAL, PERL, or PYTHON programming languages.
+A portion of the program cannot be executed independently but only as part of another program.
+The function contains a specific algorithm or a stand-alone procedure.
 You have already used several library functions in your previous programs.
-Output command for priting or reading files (such as printf(), openf()), mathematical functions (sqrt(), cos() are library or intrinsic functions as well.
-Other libraries functions, we can classify them as follows
+Output commands for printing or reading files (such as printf(), openf()), mathematical functions (sqrt(), cos() are a library or intrinsic functions as well.
+Other library functions, we can classify as follows

 Input/output functions.
 Input/output on the computer devices (e.g. output to the terminal, printer, hard disk, input from keyboard).
 It is usually used with #include <stdio.h>;

 String manipulation functions.
-This library contains common operation on strings (e.g. concatenation, length, search and extraction of substrings).
+This library contains common operations on strings (e.g., concatenation, length, search, and extraction of substrings).
 It is usually used with #include <string.h>;

 Mathematical functions.
 Mathematical calculations (e.g. trigonometrics functions, exponentiation, square root extraction).
 It is usually used with #include <math.h>;